theresaabl/shared-spaces/TESTING.md

 ⚠️ SAMPLE ⚠️

 I have used Django's built-in unit testing framework to test the application functionality.
-In order to run the tests, I ran the following command in the terminal each time:
+In order to run the tests, I ran the following command in the terminal:

-- `python3 manage.py test name-of-app`
+- `python3 manage.py test`

 To create the coverage report, I would then run the following commands:

 - `pip3 install coverage`
 - `pip3 freeze --local > requirements.txt`
-- `coverage run --omit=*/site-packages/*,*/migrations/*,*/__init__.py,env.py,manage.py test`
+- `coverage run --omit=*/site-packages/*,*/migrations/*,*/__init__.py,env.py,manage.py manage.py test`
 - `coverage report`

-To see the HTML version of the reports, and find out whether some pieces of code were missing, I ran the following commands:
+To see the HTML version of the report, and find out whether some pieces of code were missing, I ran the following commands:

 - `coverage html`
 - `python3 -m http.server`